sunxvecong/sunxuecong.github.io/_pages/about.md

 Interests
 ======
 - Intelligent design and application of acoustic metamaterials
-- Speaker orientation and location detection,
+- Speaker orientation and location detection
 - Proximity wake-up
 - Acoustic simulation for complex scene